alyssariah/alyssariah-react_map_project/project-worksheet.md

 ## Project Description

 My project will be utilizing the Google Maps API to coordinate rides for a group of people.
-It will find the location of drivers and of people needing a ride on a map to show which people the drivers should pick up.
+It will find the location of the drivers and of the people needing a ride on a map to show which people the drivers should pick up.
 User can click on markers to add people to specific drivers in a list.
-List will be formatted in a way to emailed out.
+List will be formatted in a way to be easily read and distributed.
 If I am feeling more ambitious, perhaps routes for drivers can be made.

 ## API